Google Doodle celebrates 45th anniversary of Chipko Movement, a forest conservation initiative

-Google on Monday celebrated 45th anniversary of Chipko Movement with a Doodle.
-Today's Doodle portrays a colorful design where a group of women are standing around a tree, representing their fight against deforestation which was the main objective of Chipko Movement.
+Google on Monday celebrated the 45th anniversary of Chipko Movement with a Doodle.
+Today's Doodle portrays a colourful design where a group of women are standing around a tree, representing their fight against deforestation which was the main objective of Chipko Movement.

 Started in the 1970s, the Chipko movement or chipko andolan was primarily a forest conservation movement in India that began in 1973 and went on to become a rallying point for many future environmental movements all over the world; it created a precedent for non-violent protest started in India.